This particular limb is even thinner and more unstable than the ones to be found in the Out on a Limb group of essays — of which it used to be a part.

 And, given that this is Rowling, can we even be sure she really means 1979?
 Although we’re stuck with it now.
 (Or until she makes another correction in a later edition of HBP.)

-Speaking of which: our next references to 1979 come from outside actual canon; instead, from the Black family tapestry sketch released for a charity auction in February 2006.
+Speaking of which: our next references to 1979 come from outside actual canon; instead it is from the Black family tapestry sketch released for a charity auction in February 2006.
 Which is not really canon, even if it is really from Rowling.
 And there is a tremendous lot of waffling about whether to accept that at all since it already directly contradicts what she tells us in the books.
 In OotP Regulus Black’s death was clearly indicated to have taken place in 1980.
 No one told Harry this, he saw it for himself, in writing.

 On the tapestry.